Continental Reformed Protestantism: Forms of government

 The Reformed Church in Hungary, its sister church in Romania, the Hungarian Reformed Church in America, and the Polish Reformed Church are the only continental Reformed churches to have retained the office of bishop.

-Calvinist churches worldwide
+Reformed churches worldwide

-Many churches in the Calvinist tradition spread either by European immigration, or European and North American missionary work.
+Many churches in the Continental Reformed tradition spread either by European immigration, or European and North American missionary work.

-A comprehensive list of Continental Reformed churches can be found here.
+See also the list of Continental Reformed churches.